 With the recent upheaval in the world of health insurance coverage, I thought it would be a perfect time to talk about ways that we can safeguard against the need to access insurance benefits and keep our out-of-pocket costs to a minimum.
 If you have a predisposition towards conditions such as high blood pressure, diabetes, high cholesterol, joint issues, depression or anxiety, a little self-nurturing can go a long way in keeping those issues at bay.
 Though there is no absolute guarantee that being proactive about your health will completely prevent disease from manifesting in your body, you can minimize the chances by following sensible guidelines.

 1. Get Regular Exercise: If you have yet to take part in regular exercise, here are a bunch of reasons why you should.
 First of all, regular exercise supports and encourages healthy circulation, lowers blood pressure and reduces cholesterol levels.
 It also reduces your risk of developing type 2 diabetes and some types of cancer.
 When you strengthen your muscles with resistance training, you protect your bone density and improve your mobility.
 There are also mood-elevating benefits which exercise confers which can push away depression and anxiety.
 Lastly, exercise keeps your mind and memory sharp as you age.
 A good plan is to exercise 30 minutes a day, 4 to 5 days per week at a moderate intensity.
+Now, if you aren’t quite at that point, or you ae nowhere near that point, don’t get discouraged.
+The important thing is to start.
+You can work up to the 30 minutes a day, 4 to 5 times per week regimen gradually, as long as you remain committed to the program.
 Make sure to schedule exercise sessions into your day, and STICK TO THEM!

 4. Get Sufficient Sleep: Slumber enables our bodies to repair cells and tissues so that we can function during our waking hours.
 It supports a healthy metabolism and also reinforces learning and memory from the day’s activities.
 When you don’t get enough sleep, your body cannot adequately repair itself.
-If sleep deprivation is a common event, the metabolism becomes sluggish, inflammation accumulates, and the risk for diseases of all kinds becomes significant.
+If sleep deprivation occurs regularly, the metabolism becomes sluggish, inflammation accumulates, and the risk for diseases of all kinds becomes significant.
 Make sure to get a solid eight hours of sleep each night, and try to go to sleep at around the same time each night.

 5. Laugh: I listed this as a separate topic from stress reduction because I honestly believe that laughter as a daily medicine can do wonders for one’s health.
-Over the past year and a half, I have resorted to listening to comedy when I am in my car instead of listening to music, literally adding comic relief to the commutes I make around the Los Angeles area.
+Over the past several years, I have resorted to listening to comedy when I am in my car instead of listening to music, literally adding comic relief to the commutes I make around the Los Angeles area.
 Laughter truly is the best medicine!